-- Does your code look alien to the other code?
-Is the style the same? - Do all tests run?
-(Simply run nosetests to find out) Also after opening the pull request, your code will be checked via TravisCI. - Is your commit message descriptive? - Is rmlint running okay inside of valgrind (i.e. no leaks and no memory violations)?
+- Do all tests run?
+Go to the test documentation for more info.
+Also after opening the pull request, your code will be checked via TravisCI. - Is your commit message descriptive? whatthecommit.com has some good examples how they should not look like. - Is rmlint running okay inside of valgrind (i.e. no leaks and no memory violations)?